xcd0/fennel/fennel/keymaps/default/readme.md

-# The default keymap for fan90
+# The default keymap for fennel